Charcandrick West: Professional career

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 2014 season

 West signed with the Kansas City Chiefs as an undrafted free agent on May 12, 2014.

 West was released during the final round of cuts during the 2014 season on August 30.
 The next day, after clearing waivers, the Chiefs signed West to their practice squad.
 On November 11, he was elevated to the Chiefs' active roster.
 He appeared in six games in his rookie season, primarily on special teams.

 2015 season

 On October 11, 2015, running back Jamaal Charles tore his ACL and was ruled out for the rest of the season, and West started in his place.
 His first start was in Week 6 against the Minnesota Vikings.
 Through Week 11, he had rushed for 373 yards on 98 rushing attempts.
 He was taken out early from a hamstring injury in the Week 11 game against the San Diego Chargers.
 Running backs Knile Davis and Spencer Ware backed up West for the remainder of the season.
 He finished the season with 634 yards on 160 carries, along with four rushing touchdowns.
 The Chiefs made the playoffs and faced off against the Houston Texans in the Wild Card Round.
 In the 30–0 victory over the Texans, he had eight rushes for 26 yards.
 In the Divisional Round against the New England Patriots, he had 61 rushing yards and a rushing touchdown in the 27–20 loss.